mszalbach/BDD/README.markdown

 *   [Spock](https://code.google.com/p/spock/)
 *   [Thucydides](http://thucydides.info/)

-Note: When running all examples at once the build failes with ?java.lang.OutOfMemoryError: PermGen space? error.
+**Note**: When running all examples at once the build failes with PermGen space error.